sc-martel93/recipe-book/README.md

 - Add optional image to recipe
 - Add sort options ?

-- Remove Create from explore recipes
+- Create public explore page new
-- Make exlore show every recipe (Sort by most liked)
-- Remove delete and edit buttons from explore
+    - NavBar with search and sort options (alphabetically, most     liked,  least liked)

 -- CREATE 404 NOT FOUND PAGE ON SERVER!!!!!!!
--- Handles if no connection to server on registration